Concepts

 The Witness Process

 Once a related transaction to an address or contract on the “watchlist” occurs on the external chain, the Validators wait until a pre-specified confirmation window has passed before Witnessing the event.
-The exact length of the confirmation window (measured in blocks) is assessed on a case-by-case basis for supported blockchains.
+The length of the confirmation window (measured in blocks) is known as safety margin.

 No decentralised interoperability protocol can escape the reality of blockchain finality and are uniquely vulnerable to rollbacks on other chains, thus resulting in an inevitable delay before witnessing and processing can occur.